gravitational/workshop/docker.md

 `docker push` pushed the image to our "remote" registry.

-We can now download the image using `docker pull` command:
+We can now download the image using the `docker pull` command:

 ```bash
 $ docker pull 127.0.0.1:5000/hello:v7